 If Daily’s non-Valley Girl voice sounds familiar, it’s because she has since moved on to a successful voice acting career, doing the voice of The Rugrats’ Tommy Pickles, as well as work on The Powerpuff Girls, Happy Feet, and Wreck-It Ralph; in 2013 she auditioned for The Voice.

 For an 18-year-old, Cage was quite hirsute, so Coolidge asked him to shave his chest to look younger.
 “There was an artistic bent to it, for his character,” Foreman told the Yo Show.
 “He looked more mature with all that hair that he had.
 They found a middle ground for it.”
-Cage shaved his hair into a V-like shape, which can be seen during a beach scene.
+Cage shaved his hair into a V-like shape, which can be seen in the beach scene above.

 During a scene at Club Central, the live band playing in the background is The Plimsouls, who contributed their hit “A Million Miles Away” to the soundtrack.
 But during the Kevin Smith screening, Coolidge revealed that she originally tapped the band X to be in the scene.
 “It was going to be X, and we were in talks.
 It was very serious and then all of a sudden they kind of freaked out and they said, ‘You know what?
 We don’t want to alienate our Valley fans,’ and they passed.”